trans-k Glossary of Translation and Interpreting Terminology

 translation company and considered an accurate and correct reflection of the

 source text.
-To have legal status, certification must be performed before a notary public.
+To have legal status, certification must be performed by a sworn translator (in the UK) or before a notary public.

 - A language that a translator or interpreter can read and understand well enough to translate out of, but cannot write or speak well enough to translate or interpret into.
 (See also